Identifying Key Behaviors

 5. Engage in compulsive, self-destructive, or depressive behaviors to avoid your feelings?

-6. Sometimes feel crazy and have a hard time separating the truth from lies when talking to the sex addict?
+6. Sometimes feel confused and have a hard time separating the truth from lies when talking to the sex addict?

 7. Feel immense shame about the sex addict’s sexual behaviors, that what the sex addict has done is a reflection on you or your family?

-8. Believe that if only you could help the sex addict with his or her pain, he or she would get better?
+8. Believe that if only you could help the sex addict with their pain, they would get better?

 9. Put the sex addict’s needs before your own?